OmarElsiry/Vids-Compresser-Min-Quality-Damadge-FpsReducer-PlaybackSpeedModifier/README.md

 2. Update the video file path in the script to match your desired input file.
 3. Run the script using Python; it will process the video according to the specified settings.

+## Features

+### Dynamic Frame Rate Adjustment
+Allows users to manually set the frame rate or automatically adjusts it for optimized processing.

+### Scene Cutting
+Enables precise scene selection for custom video editing needs.

+### Mute Option
+Provides an option to mute the video for privacy or background noise reduction.

+### Parallel Processing
+Leverages multiprocessing to distribute video processing across multiple CPU cores, enhancing efficiency.

+### Playback Speed Adjustment
+Facilitates easy adjustment of playback speed to balance between video length and quality.

 ## Contributing

-We welcome contributions to improve this script.
+We welcome contributions to enhance this script.
 Please follow our standard contribution process.

 ## License
 The script is licensed under the MIT License.